TiyaZhan/cse15l-lab-reports/lab-report-4-week-5.md

 ither from joint use radar or from the relevant FAA air traffic control facility.
 Every attempt w ould be made to have the hijacked aircraft squawk 7500 to help NORAD track it.
 ```

+- Comments: This Command displays the content of file `technical/911report/chapter-1.txt` on a separate screen.
+With `-p` option, the text displayed starts with the first occurance of the word `Interagency`.
+It is helpful to look up stuff in a text.

 ## Example 2
 *Command*
 ```